boringricardo/pack/README.md

 ## Special thanks

-This repo is starting out as pretty much a copy of [Prestance Design's PingCRM clone](https://github.com/prestancedesign/pingcrm-clojure/) it also uses their Inertia integration.
+This repo is starting out as pretty much a copy of [prestancedesign's PingCRM clone](https://github.com/prestancedesign/pingcrm-clojure/) it also uses their [Inertia integration](https://github.com/prestancedesign/inertia-clojure/).

 Without those two projects, this project wouldn't exist.